IAnalyzeGenomes/IAnalyzeGenomes/README.md

 🤔 I’m looking for advice with my CallVars repository.
 Happy to acknowledge any advice that I integrate with my workflow.
 Do check it out.

-📫 How to reach me: Email me at amit4biotek[at]gmail.com or DM me on Twitter [@IAnalyzeGenomes](https://twitter.com/IAnalyzeGenomes)
+📫 How to reach me: Email me at amit4biotek[at]gmail.com or DM me on Twitter [@IAnalyzeGenomes](https://twitter.com/IAnalyzeGenomes).

 🌱 I’m currently learning to do Genomics in the Cloud (GITC).
-I have recently joined a GITC book club.
+I have recently joined a [GITC book club](https://www.youtube.com/channel/UCtdwGKTSsRQZgAO6D79lSPA).

 ⚡ Fun fact: I soon plan to sequence and analyze my own DNA, but I know I have a gene for having a sweet tooth.